scotttam/resque-throttle/README.markdown

 	  #rest of your class here
 	end

 By default, the key which identifies the job is simply the class name.
+This "identifier" is stored in a redis key with a TTL equal to that of the can_run_every.
+Thus the default behavior is a single Job class inheriting from Resque::ThrottledJob can only run every 30 minutes.

 If you'd like to override that to be more granular, you can do that in the identifier class method by returning a string.
-For example, if you want the job to be limit to once a day per account, do something like the following:
+For example, if you want the job to be limited to once a day per account, do something like the following:

 	class MyThrottledJob < Resque::ThrottledJob